garethclarkeza/zen-workspace-installer/readme.md

 #### Ubuntu Server 18.04 Setup
  - Start the VM in normal mode
- - A menu with will up on the screen, follow along belong
+ - A menu with will up on the screen, follow along below...
  - install
  - select language, country and keyboard layout (dont autodetect keyboard)
  - enter a hostname